craig-nunemaker-lab/craig-nunemaker-lab.github.io/_posts/2019-08-24-the-nunemaker-lab-welcomes-a-new-international-graduate-student.md

 ---
-title: The Nunemaker Lab welcomes a new graduate student
+title: The Nunemaker Lab Welcomes a New International Graduate Student
 date: 2019-08-24 00:00:00
 image:
 ---